-It shall be unlawful for any person in the city of Elim to carry conceal or transport any open bottle, can, or other container of alcoholic beverage; such open container being defined as a container, bottle, or can which has a broken seal or which is in some other way obviously open, on any person in a public place as defined in Section 2 or in any automobile, or on a boat, or on a snowmobile, three wheeler or any other vehicle.
+It shall be unlawful for any person in the City of Kivalina to carry, conceal or transport any open bottle, can, or any other container of alcoholic beverage; such open container being defined as a container, bottle, or can which has a broken seal or which is I some other way obviously open, on any person in a public place as defined in Section 2 or in any automobile, or on a boat, or on a snowmobile, three wheeler or any other vehicle.

-"Alcoholic beverage" means spirituous, vinous, malt or other fermented or distilled liquids, whatever the origin, that are intended for human consumption as a beverage and that contain alcohol, whether produced commercially or privately.
+"Alcoholic beverage" means spirituous, vinous, malt or other fermented or distilled liquids, whatever the origin, that are intended for human consumption as a beverage and that contain alcohol, whether produce commercially or privately.

-Failure to comply with a provision of this Chapter is a violation as defined in Chapter 1, Section 6 of this code.
-Person, persons, companies, firms, corporations or other entity(ies) upon conviction of a violation of the provisions of this Chapter shall be fined not to exceed the sum of three hundred dollars (\$300.00).
+Failure to comply with a provision of this Chapter is a violation as defined in Chapter 1, Section 6 of this Code.
+Person, persons, companies, firms, corporations or other entity or entities upon conviction of a violation of the provisions of this Chapter shall be fined not to exceed the sum of three hundred dollars (\$300.00).
 Such fine shall be set at the discretion of the fining authority.